rmasonhx12/tailwind-spring/Readme.md

 ## Reference for template
-- Use as template for building thymeleaf with tailwind css in spingbooy
+- Use as template for building thymeleaf with tailwind css in Spingboot
 - CSS located at src/main/frontend/main.css
 - Building
 - $ ./mvnw package